France & Italy with Scott & Joe

 This morning, we leave Lyon behind and begin our journey toward the Alps.

 The drive itself is part of the experience, as the landscape gradually shifts from city to countryside, and then into something more dramatic.
-Along the way, we’ll pause for a visit to Chartreuse Distillery, where the famous liqueur has been produced by Carthusian monks for centuries.
-It’s a memorable stop, offering a glimpse into a tradition that feels both mysterious and deeply rooted in place.
+Along the way, we’ll pause for a visit to Chartreuse Distillery, still produced by Carthusian monks.
+It’s a memorable stop, offering a glimpse into a tradition that’s both mysterious and deeply rooted in place.

 From there, we continue on to lunch at Brasserie Chavant Voiron, a classic and well-regarded stop that strikes the right balance between refined and relaxed.
-It’s the kind of meal that fits perfectly into the rhythm of the day.
+It’s a meal that fits perfectly into the rhythm of the day.

-By afternoon, we arrive in Annecy and check into Palace de Menthon, set directly on the edge of Lake Annecy.
-The setting is immediately striking.
+By afternoon, we arrive in Annecy and check into Palace de Menthon on the edge of Lake Annecy.
+It’s like it’s not real at first.
 The water, the mountains, the stillness.
-It’s a noticeable shift from the energy of Lyon, and one that you will feel right away.
+It’s a noticeable shift from the energy of Lyon, and one that you will notice right away.

 The rest of the afternoon is yours to enjoy.
 You might take a walk along the lake, take a dip in the pool, settle in with a glass of wine, or simply take in the view.